HarryPaniccc/DnD/World of Helodaria/Temple of Elemental Evil.md

 tags:
   - Dungeon
 ---
-A part of the layout of this dugeon is described in [[Session 92 - The Temple of Elemental Evil]].
+A part of the layout of this dugeon is described in [[Session 92 - The Temple of Elemental Evil (Rylai Level 15)]].

 # History
 A long-lost temple, hidden by the elements and the ages and guarded by the eternal vigil of the Storm Giant Quintessant, the **Temple of Elemental Evil** is a shrine once belonging to the primordials.
 It became a place where [[Tharizdun]] was worshipped before his corruption, but had during the [[Dawn War]] it fell to the same corruption that the god did.